Acknowledgement of Country

 For those wishing to know more about the history and importance of Acknowledging Country, you might like to consult Mark McKenna's work, "Tokenism or belated recognition?
 Welcome to Country and the emergence of Indigenous protocol in Australia, 1991–2014."

 Of course, as my colleague and friend Miranda Johnson has reminded me, there are still questions to be asked about the Acknowledgement of Country.
 Where and when is it done most often - both within and across settler colonial societies?
 Does it encourage reflection on Indigenous historical practices?
 Does it matter that such acknowledgements are made in English?
 Should Acknowledgements be the same or similar across time and space?
-Feel free to contact me to discuss this further.

 How to Acknowledge Country